WIDC: Career Advancement Module (CAM) – Online Edition

 Objectives

-• To work with mid-career women and non-binary content creators (writers, directors, producers) in identifying and achieving their career and project goals, primarily in scripted production.
+- To work with mid-career women and non-binary content creators (writers, directors, producers) in identifying and achieving their career and project goals, primarily in scripted production, with a focus on the director’s career path.

 Costs